Air Force Pay: How Much Do Service Members and Civilian Employees Earn?

 Benefits and Bonuses in the Air Force

 Other than the basic Air Force pay, you can also receive a benefits package and additional compensation depending on where you’re stationed and your duties.
-Here’s a list of some of the benefits you may receive as an Air Force active duty Service Member, Reservist, or Air National Guardsman:
+Some benefits you may receive as an Air Force active duty Service Member, Reservist, or Air National Guardsman include:

 - Low-cost life insurance

-- Thrift Savings Plan to save for retirement (this is the U.S. Military’s version of the private sector’s 401(k) plan)
+- Thrift Savings Plan to save for retirement (the U.S. Military’s version of the private sector’s 401(k) plan)

 - On-base facilities for sports and recreation

-- Up to 100% of tuition assistance through the GI Bill or the Air Force Tuition Assistance Program
+- Up to 100% of tuition assistance via the GI Bill or the Military Tuition Assistance Program

 Differences in Pay Based on Rank and Experience